-Through the Group's main activity to develop, market and sell high quality software and digital imaging camera solutions, the Group has identified employee engagement, and responsible governance as the areas with greatest possible impact on society.
+Through the Group's main activity to develop, market and sell high quality digital imaging cameras and Photography software solutions for professionals, the Group has identified employee engagement, and responsible governance as the areas with greatest possible impact on society.
 The Board of Directors guides and governs the overall strategy for the Group's corporate sustainability and has general oversight of the Group's work with ESG (Environmental, Social, and Governance) topics.
 The Executive Management is responsible for ensuring the ESG strategy is implemented.

 In 2021, the Board of Directors approved an ESG strategy, which included an ESG materiality assessment.
 Also, the Company has joined the UN Global Compact.
+In 2022 we defined KPI's regarding human rights, labour, environment and anti-corruption.
+We also established the calculation regarding the GHG.

-The Group is a knowledge intensive and its staff is considered the most important resource and an important part of the Group's corporate social responsibility.
+The Group is knowledge intensive, and its staff is considered the most important resource and an important part of the Group's corporate social responsibility.
 The Group wants to be an attractive place to work which can attract and maintain qualified and dedicated employees.
 The risks associated with not being able to do that are ultimately worsening financial performance through lower productivity, delayed introduction of products to the market and lower sales performance.

-The Group is carrying out regular measurements of employee satisfaction and historically these show employee satisfaction above the industry benchmark.
-The Group will continue to carry out measurements of the working environment and employee satisfaction to ensure the employees' wellbeing.
+In 2022 the Group carried out regular measurements of employee satisfaction and these show employee satisfaction above the industry benchmark.
+The Group will continue to carry out measurements of the working environment and employee satisfaction to ensure the employees' well-being.